Atomera Incorporated (ATOM)'s Financial Results Comparing With Axcelis Technologies Inc. (NASDAQ:ACLS) | New Business Observer

 Summary

-On 6 of the 9 factors Axcelis Technologies Inc. beats Atomera Incorporated.
+Axcelis Technologies Inc. beats on 6 of the 9 factors Atomera Incorporated.

 Atomera Incorporated, a semiconductor materials and intellectual property licensing company, engages in developing, commercializing, and licensing proprietary processes and technologies for the semiconductor industry.
 Its lead technology is Mears Silicon Technology, or MST, a thin film of reengineered silicon that could be applied as a transistor channel enhancement to complementary metal-oxide semiconductor type transistors in the semiconductor industry.
 The company was formerly known as Mears Technologies, Inc. and changed its name to Atomera Incorporated in January 2016.
 Atomera Incorporated was founded in 2001 and is headquartered in Los Gatos, California.